Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Introduction

 In addition to shortcomings in the understanding of the mode excitation, mechanisms of mode selection are even less understood.
 It still remains unclear whether the mode selection is similar over evolutionary time scales and why certain modes are excited to observable amplitudes while others are not.
 The first step to understand the selection of modes is the identification of their geometrical configuration which remains challenging in \bceph{} stars, given that their mode frequencies are not in an asymptotic regime.
 The geometry of the low-order modes of most \bceph{} stars is well described by a spherical harmonic, characterised by $(l,m)$ representing the mode degree and azimuthal order.
 Identification of $(l,m)$ is a prerequisite for asteroseismic modelling \citep{Salmon2022}.
 Our current work aims to improve this aspect of mode identification for this class of massive pulsators, by relying on space photometry.
 Before diving into this topic, it is useful to recall the history and basic properties of \bceph{} star pulsations.

 The interest in \bceph{} stars came in waves of discoveries.
-The earliest work focused on the period determination from radial velocity time series of the very few known stars similar to \bceph{} and the lack of understanding of the instability mechanism \citep[e.g. review by][]{Struve1952}.
+The earliest work focused on the period determination from radial velocity time series of the very few known stars similar to \bceph{}\footnote{Due to their differences in beating structure in the light and radial-velocity curves, some \bceph{} stars were initially classified as $\beta$ Canis Majoris stars \citep{vanHoof1957}.
+Eventually, \bceph{} stars became the accepted name of this class of variable stars.} and the lack of understanding of the instability mechanism \citep[e.g. review by][]{Struve1952}.
 In the following years, more \bceph{} stars were discovered and the efforts to understand the pulsation mechanism were continued, although the physical origin was still elusive \citep{Lesh1978}.
 The discovery and explanation of the mode excitation mechanism \citep[][for a summary]{Pamyatnykh1999} sparked new interest in \bceph{} stars. \cite{Aerts1992, Aerts1994b} conducted successful mode identification from time series spectroscopy for a few bright class members, while \cite{Heynderickx1994} identified the degree of the dominant pulsation modes for a substantial number of class members from multi-colour photometry.
 While both methods worked, only a limited number of modes per star could be identified -- often just one or two.
-Recently, \cite{Shitrit2024} showed that ground-based multi-colour photometry is in principle still a viable way to achieve mode identification for asteroseismology of \bceph{} stars, complementary to single-band modern space-based photometry.
+Recently, \cite{Shitrit2024} showed that ground-based multi-colour photometry is still a viable way to achieve mode identification for asteroseismology of \bceph{} stars, complementary to single-band modern space-based photometry.

 Based on the numerous discovered \bceph{} stars, \cite{Stankov2005} composed a catalogue containing 93 genuine and 77 candidate \bceph{} stars.
 Yet, the majority of them lack a solid identification of their pulsation modes.
 The \bceph{} stars discovered from large ground-based surveys \citep[e.g.][]{Pigulski2008b,LabadieBartz2020} or dedicated observations of a few selected young open clusters \citep{Saesen2013,Mozdzierski2019} suffer from the same limitation in terms of seismic probing power: too few or no pulsation modes have been identified.